 “‘Course.
 Now tell me, what name would ya like on da papers?”

 Mitchell didn’t kill Viper’s mark in his usual way, his old way, because that might have brought the police around with suspicions he just couldn’t afford.
 He made it look entirely different, even had a little fun with it.
-It was the first time he’d killed in seventeen years, and it seemed a bit strange, but his situation made it necessary.
+It was the first time he’d killed in seventeen years, so no sense in wasting the opportunity.

 It had nothing to do with getting his rocks off; it was just business.
 Still, that didn’t mean he couldn’t enjoy it.